-- 15. A financial services business must, in addition to complying with the preceding requirements of these Regulations - - (a) establish such other policies, procedures and controls as may be appropriate and effective for the purposes of forestalling, preventing and detecting money laundering and terrorist financing, - (b) establish and maintain an effective policy, for which responsibility must be taken by the board, for the review of its compliance with the requirements of these Regulations and such policy shall include provision as to the extent and frequency of such reviews, - (c) ensure that a review of its compliance with these Regulations is discussed and minuted at a meeting of the board at appropriate intervals, and in considering what is appropriate a financial services business must have regard to the risk taking into account - - (i) the size, nature and complexity of the financial services business, - (ii) its customers, products and services, and - (iii) the ways in which it provides those products and services, - (d) ensure that any of its branch offices and, where it is a body corporate, any body corporate of which it is the majority shareholder, which, in either case, is a financial services business in any country or territory outside the Bailiwick, complies there with - - (i) the requirements of these Regulations, and - (ii) any requirements under the law applicable in that country or territory which are consistent with the Financial Action Task Force Recommendations on Money Laundering, to the extent that the law of that country or territory allows and if the law of any country or territory does not so allow in relation to any requirement of the Regulations, the financial services business must notify the Commission accordingly.
+- 15. (1) A financial services business must, in addition to complying with the preceding requirements of these Regulations - - (a) establish such other policies, procedures and controls as may be appropriate and effective for the purposes of forestalling, preventing and detecting money laundering and terrorist financing, - (b) establish and maintain an effective policy, for which responsibility must be taken by the board, for the review of its compliance with the requirements of these Regulations and such policy shall include provision as to the extent and frequency of such reviews,

+- (c) ensure that a review of its compliance with these Regulations is discussed and minuted at a meeting of the board at appropriate intervals, and in considering what is appropriate a financial services business must have regard to the risk taking into account - (i) the size, nature and complexity of the financial services business, - (ii) its customers, products and services, and - (iii) the ways in which it provides those products and services, - (d) subject to paragraph (2) ensure that any of its branch offices and, where it is a body corporate, any body corporate of which it is the majority shareholder, which, in either case, is a financial services business in any country or territory outside the Bailiwick, complies there with - - (i) the requirements of these Regulations, and - (ii) any requirements under the law applicable in that country or territory which are consistent with the Financial Action Task Force Recommendations on Money Laundering, provided that, where requirements under subparagraphs (i) and (ii) differ, a financial services business must ensure that the requirement which provides the highest standard of compliance, by reference to the Financial Action Task Force Recommendations on Money Laundering, is complied with.

+(2) The obligation under paragraph (1)(d) applies to the extent that the law of the relevant country or territory allows and if the law of the that country or territory does not so allow in relation to any requirement of these Regulations, the financial services business must notify the Commission accordingly.